Johnny Depp: 2000s: Worldwide recognition

 In 2009, Depp portrayed real-life gangster John Dillinger in Michael Mann's 1930s crime film Public Enemies.
 It was commercially successful and gained moderately positive reviews.
 Roger Ebert stated in his review that, "This Johnny Depp performance is something else.
 For once an actor playing a gangster does not seem to base his performance on movies he has seen.
 He starts cold.
 He plays Dillinger as a fact."
 Depp's second film of 2009, The Imaginarium of Doctor Parnassus, reunited him with director Terry Gilliam.
 Depp, Jude Law, and Colin Farrell each played the character initially portrayed by their friend Heath Ledger, who had died before the film was completed.
 All three actors gave their salaries to Ledger's daughter, Matilda.
+The film premiered during the 62nd Cannes Film Festival out of competition and was released to generally positive reviews and mild box office success.